IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 		* Annotations - [newspaper_issue_2-anno_p2.json](newspaper_issue_2-anno_p2.json)
 		* Linked ALTO - [newspaper_issue_2-alto_p2.xml](newspaper_issue_2-alto_p2.xml)

+We won't display all of them here, as that would get unreadable.
+However, the Manifest for the title (structured as a IIIF Collection) may be of greatest utility.
+{% include jsonviewer.html src="newspaper_title-collection.json" %}

 __Note__:

 The first issue links to a IIIF Image API v3.0 endpoint: